Jezreeldequina/nova-neural-network/README.md

 record log and plan mapping for nova-neural-network

+# \\frontal-lobe
+      > Largest chunk of data
+        > Behaviour-characteristics
+        > Decision-making
+        > Movement
+        > Recognition-smell
+        > brocas-area
+              > associated with speech ability

 ---

-##  **Project Overview**
+\\Listing what the map will consist of

-The **Nova Neural Network** is a structured **mind-mapping** system designed to **simulate and organize** Nova’s neural processing thought processes, memory, and cognitive expansion.
+The Nova Neural Network is a structured coded system designed to simulate Nova’s neural processing thought processes, memory, and cognitive expansion.
 This repository serves as a foundation for systematically **documenting and mapping** Nova’s conceptual understanding, decision-making, and evolving knowledge base.

 ---